Last update: 01.11.2019

 How to download & install SaferWeb VPN

-Unlike most VPNs, you cannot directly download SaferWeb VPN from their website.
-We found that although their website has a nice interface, finding specific information can be frustrating.
+Unlike most VPNs or any other software, you cannot directly download SaferWeb VPN from their website.
+We found that although their website looks nice and clean at first, finding specific information can be frustrating.

 How to use SaferWeb VPN